eugenielai/eugenielai.github.io/posts/another_annotated_sop.md

 \*Note: More on [my experience at SIGMOD ‘20](https://eugenielai.github.io/posts/sigmod-takeaways.html).

-**Read each program’s prompts and formatting requirements carefully.** The point above is about the content, while this one is about the format.
-The requirements all have slight differences (e.g., word limits, header, title) so just be aware.
+**Read each program’s prompts and formatting requirements carefully.** The point above is about the content, while this one is about the format and separation of the content.
+Programs like Berkeley EECS require an SoP and a PS so the separation depends on the prompts.
+I include my final copy of [SoP](https://eugenielai.github.io/docs/application/SoP_UCB_eylai.pdf) and [PS](https://eugenielai.github.io/docs/application/PS_UCB_eylai.pdf) to Berkeley to show how I did it with minimum additional effort, which also helps illustrate the last point.
+The formatting requirements all have slight differences (e.g., word limits, header, title) so just be aware.

 **Choose what feedback and advice to take in.** Going back to the point of being resourceful, we may later find ourselves getting various or even conflicted advice from different sources, which can be confusing and overwhelming.
 My apologies if this post is making it worse.
 But I always ask myself two questions whenever I get feedback from people, just for a quick sanity check:
 * Do they know the field?